lmax-north/websocket-integration-test/README.md

 ##  Quick Start

 Step through this test to see the workings.
-`dnt.websockets.integration.IntegrationTest` is the goal of this repository, a quick IT that tests the implementation, without the websocket infrastructure.
+`ToClientIntegrationTest` + `ToServerIntegrationTest` is the goal of this repository, a quick IT that tests the implementation, without the websocket infrastructure.

 ```mermaid